When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 \subsubsection{Neural network as proxy}

-Another situation in which you may want to solve an optimization problem containing trained neural networks is when you would like to optimize some other, unknown function for which you have historical input/output data.
-A similar situation arises when you want to solve an optimization problem where (some of) the constraints are overly complicated, but you can query samples from the constraints on which to train a simpler \textit{surrogate} model.
-In these cases, you might imagine training a neural network in a standard supervised learning setting to approximate this underlying, unknown or complicated function.
-Then, since the neural network is known, you are left with a deterministic piecewise linear optimization problem.
-Note that we focus here on using a neural network as a surrogate; neural networks can additionally learn other components of an optimization problem, e.g., uncertainty sets for robust optimization \citep{goerigk2023data}.
+Another situation in which one may want to solve an optimization problem containing trained neural networks is when one would like to optimize some other, unknown function for which historical input/output data exist.
+A similar situation arises when solving an optimization problem where (some of) the constraints are overly complicated, but samples from the constraints can be queried and used to train a simpler \textit{surrogate} model.
+In these cases, a neural network can be trained to approximate this underlying, unknown or complicated function.
+Then, since the neural network is known, the resulting optimization problem is a deterministic piecewise linear problem.
+Note that we focus here on using a neural network as a surrogate; neural networks can additionally learn other components of an optimization problem, e.g., uncertainty sets for robust optimization \citep{goerigk2023data} or second-stage value functions for two-stage stochastic programming~\citep{alcantara2025quantile,patel2022neur2sp}.